 The Ontario Neurotrauma Foundation has commissioned a number of studies and surveys in order to characterize concussion incidence and concussion care through the province and investigate what needs optimization.

 In the Summer of 2016 ONF funded a follow-up study conducted by the Institute for Social Research at York University, again to characterize the current state of concussion care.
 This study focuses on the clinics who provide concussion services, the range of services they provide, the disciplines represented in their clinics, and the patients they serve.
-To read a report on our 2016 study on Characterizing Concussion Care, please click here.
+To see the presentation on the study, please click here.

 Ontario Concussion Care Strategy (OCCS)